Safe Mode helps to prevent an “Identity Crisis” with development and staging sites.

 What does each button mean?

-Looking at the two above screenshots, there are four actions you can take.
+Looking at the above screenshot, there are three actions you can take.
 Below is an explanation of why you would click each button.

-You would click the “Migrate Stats & Subscribers” button if the new site URL is replacing your old site’s URL.
-The most common case of this is when a developer is taking a site from a development environment to a production environment.
+You would click the “Move your settings” button if the new site URL is replacing your old site’s URL.
+The most common case is when you are moving a site from a development environment to a production environment.

 After clicking this button, WordPress.com will migrate all of your stats and subscribers from the old site to the new site and then we will place the old site in staging mode.

-Note: After clicking the “Migrate Stats & Subscribers” button, the Safe Mode notice should disappear immediately on your new site but it could take a few minutes for stats and subscribers to migrate.
+Note: After clicking the “Move your settings” button, the Safe Mode notice should disappear immediately on your new site but it could take a few minutes for stats and subscribers to migrate.